docsforadobe/after-effects-plugin-guide/docs/ppro/unsupported-features.md

 ---

-## But… Why'd You LOAD It If You Can't RUN It?!
+## But...
+Why'd You LOAD It If You Can't RUN It?!

 Premiere Pro attempts to load AEGP plug-ins.
 To detect this and avoid any problem behavior, your command hook function can access a suite which is only provided by After Effects; AEGP_CanvasSuite is a fine candidate.